mainwp/mainwp-child/readme.txt

 * Added: Support for Wordfence performance options

 = 3.1.1 - 3-3-16 =
-* Fixed: Checking abandoned plugins, not in WP repository
+* Fixed: Checking abandoned plugins not in the WP repository
 * Fixed: Bug when running BackupWordPress backup
 * Fixed: Bug adding cache settings for WordFence Extension
 * Added: Feature to generate server information